6 Swaps to Slash Added Sugars from Your Diet

 Don't Miss: 65 Other Names for Sugar

-We're still waiting, but until then, let these smart swaps help you cut down on your added sugar intake.
+So check that nutrition label, and let these smart swaps help you cut down on your added sugar intake.

 1. Salad Dressing